qucontrol/krotov/docs/06_krotovs_method.rst

 complex-valued.
 In this case, the Krotov update equation is valid for both the real and the imaginary part independently.
-The most straightforward implementation of the method is for real controls only, requiring that any complex control Hamiltonian is rewritten as two indpendent control Hamiltonians, one for the real part and one for the imaginary part of the control field.
+The most straightforward implementation of the method is for real controls only, requiring that any complex control Hamiltonian is rewritten as two independent control Hamiltonians, one for the real part and one for the imaginary part of the control field.
 For example,